Review No. 5

 # What is Hashing ?

-The Hashing is the process of converting an object into an integer value.
-The integer value helps in indexing and faster searches.
+The Hashing is the process of converting an object into a sequence of numbers and letters.
+The hash code value helps in indexing and faster searches or data integrity checks.

 # Which Map class is better to use for caching ?